joshfrench/om-wiki-fork/Tutorial.md

 ## Intercomponent communication

-For communication between components we will sure core.async channels.
+For communication between components we will use core.async channels.
 Change your namespace form to the following:

 ```clj